rweigel/stats/notes.md

 ## _Demonstration and Prelude to Error Bars and Hypothesis Tests_

-The following program draws draws $10$ random numbers to form list $x$ and $10$ random number to form list $y$ and plots the results.
+The following program draws $10$ random numbers to form list $x$ and $10$ random numbers to form list $y$ and plots the results.
 Ordinary least squares regression is used to find the line of best fit.
 We are interested in the outcome that the best fit slope is greater than $0.1$.

 ```python
 ```

 _Question_: What is the experiment?
 What are outcomes in $\mathcal S$?
 What are the events?

 Code.
-We will do many such experiments on homeworks.
+We will do many such experiments on homework.

 ```python
 import numpy as np